Aspendos: Greek and Roman structures

 As was usual to minimise construction complexity and cost, part of the theatre was built against the hill where the Citadel (Acropolis) stood, while the remainder was built on vaulted arches.
 The high stage, whose supporting columns are still in place, served to seemingly isolate the audience from the rest of the world.
 The scaenae frons, or backdrop, has remained intact.
 The 8.1 metre (27 ft) sloping reflective wooden ceiling over the stage has been lost over time.
 Post holes for 58 masts are found in the upper level of the theatre.
 These masts supported a velarium or awning that could be pulled over the audience to provide shade.
-The diameter of the orchestra is 23.87 meters and the height of the columnatio (stage backdrop) was 15.7 meters.
+The diameter of the orchestra is 23.9 m and the height of the columnatio (stage backdrop) was 15.7 m.

 The unique 19 km-long Roman aqueduct is possibly the most important monument, since the last 2 km of the conduit is a well-preserved inverted siphon, rather than an open channel, which made this aqueduct famous.
 The siphon allowed shorter arches to be constructed at the expense of finding a way to contain the water pressure in the siphon in an era when large diameter piping was difficult to seal.